 Here, the mineral makeup of the hot springs turns the mostly russet soil green and sometimes yellow.
 For tourists looking to have that ‘reached the end of civilization’ feel, visiting these springs will provide just that.
 This area is uninhabited and not overrun with guests.

 Also in the center of the nation is:

 Near the coast is Vök Baths, which include floating geothermal infinity pools suspended over a cold lake.
 The venue is a spa, where bathers have access to two different types of bars.
 One serves alcohol and one serves a variety of teas.

 The really awesome thing about this is that all teas are made with the same water that fills the geothermal pools.
 It is so pure it’s the only officially certified hot spring water in the country that’s drinkable as is, without filtration.

 The wooden deck that hugs the perimeter of the infinity pools has a built-in staircase, which leads directly to the lake.
 It’s something visitors take advantage of when the hot water gets a little too sweltering.

-Also on the western side of the country is:
+Also on the eastern side of the country is: